mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 My favorite of which, is if you built someone a house and the big bad wolf blows it down, you as the builder, "get the chair".

 More importantly, there was one of the first instances of disaster relief.
-If you owned money on a load or working capital expense and something happened (act of god, injury, someone dies of dysentery) your debt was relieved or forgiven.
+If you owned money on a loan or working capital expense and something happened (act of god, injury, someone dies of dysentery) your debt was relieved or forgiven.

-As a shipping merchant, one could take out a load, and pay the lender an extra fee, and if someone happened to the shipment, the merchant was not personally liable.
+As a shipping merchant, one could take out a load, and pay the lender an extra fee, and if someone happened to the shipment such as the boat sank, mutiny, or pirate (and btw, pirate insurance is still a thing today) the merchant was not personally liable.
 One of the first instances of maritime insurance.

 ## Application Service